avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

     * - .. _fig-aimec-comp-real:

         .. figure:: _static/aimec_comparison_real_topo.png
+            :width: 90%

             In the real coordinate system (x,y)

       - .. _fig-aimec-comp-new:

         .. figure:: _static/aimec_comparison_new_topo.png
+            :width: 90%

             In the new coordinate system (s,l)

-.. _mean-max-path:
+Here is the definition of the different indicators and outputs from the AIMEC post-processing process:

 Mean and max values along path
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~